spatialos/gdk-for-unity/docs/reference/concepts/logging.md

 }
 ```

-This instance handles all logging from the Core and Feature Modules for that worker and is available for you to use through the methods described below
+This instance handles all logging from the Core and Feature Modules for that worker and is available for you to use through the methods described below.

 ## Accessing the log dispatcher